MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - AKS supports different network plugins.
 The [Azure CNI plugin](/azure/aks/concepts-network#compare-network-models) is required to enable certain capabilities within AKS, such as Windows-based node pools or Kubernetes Network Policies.

 - AKS differentiates between [system node pools](/azure/aks/use-system-pools#system-and-user-node-pools) and user node pools.
-  - AKS prefers scheduling system pods on node pools that are labelled as system.
+  - AKS prefers scheduling system pods on node pools that are labeled as system.
   - User node pools allow you to [scale down to 0](/azure/aks/scale-cluster#scale-user-node-pools-to-0).

 - The [AKS Stop/Start cluster feature](/azure/aks/start-stop-cluster) allows an AKS cluster in dev/test scenarios to be paused while  maintaining cluster configuration, saving time and cost compared to re-provisioning.

-- Azure Monitor for containers (Container Insights) provides a seamless onboarding experience, enables various monitoring capabilities out of the box as well as more advanced scenarios via its built in [Prometheus scraping](/azure/azure-monitor/insights/container-insights-prometheus-integration) support.
+- Azure Monitor for containers (Container Insights) provides a seamless onboarding experience, enables various monitoring capabilities out of the box as well as more advanced scenarios via its built-in [Prometheus scraping](/azure/azure-monitor/insights/container-insights-prometheus-integration) support.

 - AKS offers integration with Azure AD to enable the use of Managed Identities for AKS as well as for node pool and individual pods, Role Based Access Control (RBAC) using Azure AD credentials as well as [authentication with Azure Container Registry (ACR)](/azure/aks/cluster-container-registry-integration).